open-contracting/deploy/docs/maintain/elasticsearch.rst

 If the `ReadOnlyREST plugin <https://readonlyrest.com>`__ is used:

 #.
+Check a new version of ReadOnlyREST is available for download and it supports the new version of ElasticSearch.
+You can check the `changelog <https://github.com/beshu-tech/readonlyrest-docs/blob/master/changelog.md>`__.

+#.
 Update ``readonlyrest_version`` and ``elasticsearch_version`` in the ``salt/elasticsearch/plugins/readonlyrest.sls`` file

 #.
 Stop Elasticsearch, for example: